Savings account or medical insurance for pets?

 To give cats and dogs the best chance at a happy and healthy life, we recommend putting some money into a savings account AND enrolling in pet medical insurance.

-The savings account can help with smaller costs, like wellness care and insurance deductibles.
+The savings account can help with smaller costs, like routine and preventative care.

 The pet medical insurance policy can help pay for the big and unexpected costs, like hip dysplasia or diabetes.

 No matter what you decide, make sure you have a pet care plan you can rely on to help your pet get the best quality care when they need it most.